 (Huisman & Majid, 2018)

 Websites vary widely in format.
 Sometimes you may not find much information about authors or publication dates, but that doesn't mean you shouldn't still cite it.
-Refer to a citation guide when you encounter missing information.
+Refer to a citation guide when you encounter missing information or a unique format like a social media post or online video.

 Author, A. A. or Group Name.
 (Year, Month Day).
 Page title.
 Site name (if different from author name).
 URL